Orthopaedic Surgeon | Sports Medicine

 |Misty Suri, MD, M.S.|

-Misty Suri, M.D. is a fellowship-trained Sports Medicine Orthopaedic Surgeon.
+Misty Suri, M.D. is a Fellowship-Trained, Board Certified Sports Medicine Orthopedic Surgeon.
 He is a surgeon, clinician, educator and researcher on the forefront of Sports Medicine in the world.
-Dr. Suri is Director of Medical Services and Head Team Physician & Orthopedic Surgeon for the New Orleans Pelicans, New Orleans Saints Team Physician (2007-2017), University of New Orleans (Division I) Head Team Physician; consultant to LSU Athletics; as well Head Team Physician for several high schools in the New Orleans area (John Curtis Christian, John Ehret, West Jefferson, Ursuline, Academy of Our Lady, Benjamin Franklin, Fisher, and Helen Cox).
+Dr. Suri is Director of Medical Services and Head Team Physician & Orthopedic Surgeon for the New Orleans Pelicans; New Orleans Saints Team Physician (2007-2017); University of New Orleans (Division I) Head Team Physician; consultant to LSU Athletics; as well Head Team Physician for several high schools in the New Orleans area (John Curtis Christian, John Ehret, West Jefferson, Ursuline, Academy of Our Lady, Benjamin Franklin, Fisher, and Helen Cox).

 Dr. Suri graduated from Benjamin Franklin High School in New Orleans.
 He completed his premedical studies at the University of Pennsylvania, earning a Bachelor of Arts in Biology.
 He attended medical school at The Chicago Medical School, graduating with a Masters of Science in Pathology as well as an M.D. degree.
 During medical school, Dr. Suri was honored with membership in the prestigious Alpha Omega Alpha medical honor society.

-Following medical school, Dr. Suri returned to New Orleans to complete his Orthopaedic Surgery residency at the Ochsner Clinic Foundation, where he trained under Deryk G. Jones, M.D.
+Following medical school, Dr. Suri returned to New Orleans to complete his Orthopedic Surgery residency at the Ochsner Clinic Foundation.
 After residency, Dr. Suri received further subspecialty training as a Sports Medicine Fellow at the prestigious Steadman Hawkins Clinic of the Carolinas in Greenville/Spartanburg, South Carolina.
 While there, Dr. Suri trained under the direction of Richard J. Hawkins, M.D., the renowned sports and shoulder surgeon, and Drs.
-Steven B. Singleton, Douglas Wyland, Michael J. Kissenberth, Jason W. Folk and Stefan J. Tolan.
+Steven B. Singleton, Michael J. Kissenberth, Douglas Wyland, Jason W. Folk and Stefan J. Tolan.
 The Fellowship at the Steadman Hawkins Clinic of the Carolinas provided an ideal learning environment for an aspiring sports surgeon.
 It was a great educational experience with one of the leaders in the world of sports medicine, Dr. Richard J. Hawkins.
 During the last month of his Fellowship year, Dr. Suri spent time training under Marc Philippon, M.D., the prominent hip arthroscopic surgeon.